A-Z Switzerland travel guide

 Begging

 There are just a few beggars, especially in the center of the big cities.
 Switzerland has an excellent social system.
-So people asking for money are usually drug addicts or people forced to do so by organized criminals.
-If you want to give something recommend to buy a "surprize" newspaper for CHF 5.- as this is an official program to help less fortunate people back on their feet and CHF 2.50 per sale will go to them.
+So people asking for money are usually drug addicts, or people forced to do so by organized criminals.
+If you want to give something, I recommend buying a "Surprise" newspaper for CHF 6, which is sold by street vendors in various locations.
+This is a non-profit program to help the less fortunate people back on their feet, and CHF 3 per sale will go to them.

 Canton